Bank of England tells clearing houses to put stability before profit

 The BoE, outlining how it will supervise clearing houses from April, said on Tuesday its key concern will be to ensure financial stability was maintained in the public interest.

-"If financial market infrastructures are operated only in the private interests of their managers, owners, or even their members, they may under invest in the mitigation of risks to the wider system," it said.
+"If financial market infrastructures are operated only in the private interests of their managers, owners, or even their members, they may under invest in the mitigation of risks to the wider system," the BoE said.

 Clearing houses should make sure that senior management pay did not "create pressure to prioritize revenues, market share and profit over systemic risk management objectives".

-"If you think of yourself as entirely profit maximisers in the short term, there could be accidents," BoE Deputy Governor Paul Tucker said.

-The BoE will have powers to force clearing houses such as CME, EuroCCP, and ICE Clear (ICE.N) to take a specific action, impose requirements and penalties and even to revoke their license to operate.
+The BoE will have powers to force clearing houses to take a specific action, impose requirements and penalties and even to revoke their license to operate.

 While clearing house ran into difficulties during the 2007-09 financial crisis, there are concerns that clearers becoming bigger on derivatives will be new risk centers.